Welcome!

 Abstract: Professional forecasts of U.S. monetary policy display persistent and large cross-sectional dispersion.
 What drives this disagreement?
 I distinguish between two sources: (i) heterogeneity in macroeconomic outlooks and (ii) heterogeneity in perceived monetary policy rules.
 Using monthly Blue Chip Financial Forecasts (BCFF) panels, I estimate forecaster- and time-specific perceived policy rules.
 I construct a new disagreement measure that isolates cross-sectional dispersion in perceived policy coefficients.
 I find disagreement is time-varying and systematic: it rises during shifts in policy frameworks.
 Using a counterfactual that holds macro outlooks fixed across forecasters, I show that a sizable fraction of funds rate forecast dispersion reflects disagreement about the policy rule, not just about the economy.
 Finally, I document that higher policy-rule disagreement amplifies asset-price sensitivity to FOMC announcements.

-2. Option Hedging Flows Around Volatility Spikes: with Julian Terstegge and Paul Whelan
+Do Hedging Flows Bias Event Studies?: with Julian Terstegge and Paul Whelan

 Other Writing